Fay Sampson’s Family History

 1824 Thomas Hutchings.
 Town.
 20 Oct.
 70.

 In the 1841 census we find Joan living alone in Eagle Court.
 Her age has been rounded to 80.
-Eagle Court was a courtyard of cottages off Lime Street, the road leading steeply downhill north of the main crossroads.
+Eagle Court was a courtyard of cottages off Lime Street, the narrow road leading steeply downhill north of the main crossroads in the town

 Joan was buried in Moretonhampstead in 1841.